 In other words, a sewing pattern or garment fits well when…

-- it is long or short where you are long or short;
+- It is long or short where you are long or short (proportion or length).

-- it is wide or narrow where you are wide or narrow; and
+- It is wide or narrow where you are wide or narrow (width or circumference).

-- it is as deep or shallow as your curves demand.
+- It is as deep or shallow as your curves demand (dart control).

 I told you so!